tanlandy/Road_to_Tech/05HashMap/cheetsheet.md

 # HashMap
-In computing, a hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values. mapping relationship (dictionaries)
+- In computing, a hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
+- Mapping relationship (dictionaries)
+- Stores a relationship, both key and value are important

 ## When to use
 1. when time-consuming to find something in Array